yrkv/tabbed-rs/README.md

 # tabbed-rs

 `tabbed-rs` is a rust rewrite/clone of [tabbed](https://tools.suckless.org/tabbed/).
-In brief, `tabbed` has bugs which annoy me and lacks certain specific behaviors which I hacked together with shell scripts.
+It's intended to be a slightly less minimal yet still rather minimal alternative with all the features I want.

 This repo also containes a `tabctrl` binary for manipulating `tabbed-rs` windows, which is inspired by [bsptab](https://github.com/albertored11/bsptab).
 For now it's only really usable in bspwm but will be made more general later.